Parents defend letting 6-year-old run Cincinnati marathon - NewsBreak

 Parents defend letting 6-year-old run Cincinnati marathon

-CINCINNATI, Ohio ( WJW ) — The organizers of the Flying Pig Marathon are getting a lot of heat after a 6-year-old boy ran in the event on Sunday.
+CINCINNATI ( WJW )– The organizers of the Flying Pig Marathon are getting a lot of heat after a 6-year-old boy ran in the event on Sunday.

 The minimum age for the 26.2-mile race in Cincinnati is 18 years old, but the Crawford family of Bellevue, Kentucky completed the race with their 6-year-old son in tow.
 It’s the first marathon the entire family of eight has run together.